YOKO ONO/PLASTIC ONO BAND

 ‘Greenfield Morning I Pushed an Empty Baby Carriage All Over the City’

-The piece centers upon a sitar drone loop from one of George Harrison’s tapes which accompanies Yoko’s echoing ghostly vocal.
+The piece centers upon a droning loop from one of George Harrison’s tapes found in the studio, which accompanies Yoko’s echoing ghostly vocal (similar to the one used on ‘Tomorrow Never Knows’).
 An eerie echo was also added to Ringo Starr’s drums.
-In essence, there were three Beatles on this track.
+There are three Beatles on this track.

 “She’s the one who produced it.
 She put all the delays on Ringo’s drums and when he heard the song ‘Greenfield Morning…’ he said, ‘Who’s playing drums on it?’
-She put so much delay on tit that he didn’t recognize his own drums… It was more on the avant- garde side but it connected to punk… It wasn’t like ‘fuck everybody’ it was like ‘let’s heal through expression’.”
+She put so much delay on it that he didn’t recognize his own drums… It was more on the avant-garde side but it connected to punk… It wasn’t like ‘fuck everybody’ it was like ‘let’s heal through expression.’”

-Yoko’s foreboding lyrics speak of several miscarriages and the kidnapping of her young daughter Kyoko by her ex-husband, both of whom she and John would spend many years trying to locate.
+The haunting lyrics speak of miscarriages and anticipate the future disappearance of Yoko’s young daughter Kyoko by her ex-husband, both of whom she and John would spend many years trying to locate.

 “Do I like sampling?
 Well, you should go back and listen to Yoko Ono/Plastic Ono Band.
 I sampled, I did a lot of electronic tricks.
 It was very much like dance music.
 I called it Unfinished music, which meant that you were supposed to put your own thing on, in the same way that remixers do today.
 Tracks like ‘Why’ or ‘Paper Shoes’ could be dance tracks.
 I don’t feel that any of these things are particularly new, because they were always there for me.”